 A Proven Jackknifed Truck Accident Law Firm

 In order to get the just and fair settlement you deserve, you need somebody on your side to protect your interests against the trucking company and their insurers.
 Isaacs & Isaacs has decades of experience investigating commercial truck accidents.
-We employ attorneys who used to work in insurance defense, and we are aware of the tactics their insurance company will use to deny your claim or pay you the least amount possible.
+We employ 18-wheeler truck accident lawyers who used to work in insurance defense, and we are aware of the tactics their insurance company will use to deny your claim or pay you the least amount possible.
 We have our own team of investigators who we will dispatch to the jackknifed truck accident scene upon receiving your call.

 We understand the importance of rapid response to these disasters.
 The stakes are high.
 In many cases, the damages victims suffer for wrongful death(s), disabling injuries and property damage can run into millions of dollars.
 We are on call day and night to respond rapidly in an emergency before evidence disappears or is altered and witnesses forget what they saw.